cloudtnt-rcl/RCL.CloudTnT.Express.Guides/index.md

 ### Training Providers and Apprenticeships

-Trining and apprenticeship providers can use the application to issue credentials to their learners and apprentices.
+Training and apprenticeship providers can use the application to issue credentials to their learners and apprentices.